 A lot has happened since the last time I have actually taken a moment to write something.
 Seems like we are always so anxious for Spring and Summer to arrive and then in the blink of an eye it has come to an end.
-I didn't really have plans for the Summer as I was in a lot pain from having a hip injury I suffered from two years ago while in my place of employment.
+I didn't really have plans for the Summer as I was in a lot pain from having a hip injury I suffered from two years ago.
 I have been in pain for the entire past two years with it gradually getting worse.

 After suffering and going to several doctors it was determined that I needed to have a hip replacement.
 I have to tell you I was very scared since I'm not much on hospitals, But I suppose no one else is either.
 I was worried about many things, such as my children, having to take off work, you know, the usual things that start fillng our minds and causing fear to creep in when we are getting ready to go into unfimilar territory.
 I have to tell you, I am a total worrier, I know I should not be because the Bible tells us that to worry is not to have faith, and I want to have faith.